Arthur Beecher Carles: Career

 He returned to Philadelphia in 1910.
 In March 1910 his work was included in the “Younger American Painters” show held at Alfred Stieglitz’s New York City gallery, 291.
 Stieglitz gave Carles his first one-man show at 291 in January 1912.
 He also had one-man shows at the Art Institute of Chicago, the Cosmopolitan Club of Philadelphia, and the Philadelphia Museum of Art.

 He returned to France from June to October 1912 and exhibited at the 1912 Salon d'Automne.
 After his return to America he exhibited at the Armory Show of 1913.
 During World War I, he directed the camouflage painting of Navy ships at the Philadelphia Navy Yard.

 Art historian Barbara Ann Boese Wolanin describes Carles as a link between Philadelphia and Paris, and as "one of the most brilliant colorists in the history of American art."
 She says of him: "His paintings range in style from tonalism and Impressionism to prophecies of Abstract expressionism.
 His approach was intuitive.
 An expressionist by nature, he was guided by feeling, believing that accuracy is an intellectual quality while art is an affair of the emotions'".

 He taught at PAFA from 1917 to 1925 and was a proponent of modernism.
 He was fired from the Pennsylvania Academy of the Fine Arts in 1925 after several warnings about missing classes.
 In the 1930s, he taught students privately including Jane Piper and Morris Blackburn.

 He suffered from depression after the death of his mother in 1927 and was hospitalized multiple times for alcoholism.
 In December 1941, he was partially paralyzed from a stroke.
-He could no longer paint and was wheelchair bound until his death in 1952 in Chestnut Hill, Pennsylvania.
+He could no longer paint and used a wheelchair until his death in 1952 in Chestnut Hill, Pennsylvania.

 Legacy

 After his death, his art has been exhibited at the Corcoran Gallery of Art, the Hirshhorn Museum and Sculpture Garden, the Musée d'Art Moderne de Paris, the Museum of Fine Arts, Houston, the Parrish Art Museum, the Pennsylvania Academy of the Fine Arts in 1983, the Rhode Island School of Design, the Royal Scottish Academy, the Whitney Museum of American Art, and the Woodmere Art Museum in 2001.

+In 2004, Carles was the subject of the documentary film Arthur B. Carles: Philadelphia Artist, directed by Margaret Chew Barringer and sponsored by Harold FitzGerald "Gerry" Lenfest.
+Premiering at the Pennsylvania Academy of the Fine Arts, the film highlights Carles's influence on early 20th-century American modernism through archival photographs, readings from his personal letters, and commentary from Philadelphia art scholars and museum leaders.